ricardojoserf/ricardojoserf.github.io/_posts/2026-1-12-w11shadowcopies.md

 excerpt_separator: <!--more-->
 ---

 On Windows 11, the built-in *vssadmin* can list, delete or resize Shadow Copies, but Microsoft removed the ability to create them.
-However, you can create them by interacting directly with the Volume Shadow Copy Service (VSS) API, which I already used in my other tool SAMDump.
+However, you can still do it by interacting directly with the Volume Shadow Copy Service (VSS) API.

 <!--more-->